 Low Calorie, Quick, Easy Indian Dessert: Cottage Cheese in Sugar Syrup

-I LOVE DESSERTS!
+I love to have desserts, after a meal.
 But what to do about the high calories?

-I love Desserts, but it has to be Low-Calorie Dessert
+I love Desserts, but it has to be a low calorie dessert.

-Most of you will agree with me that for regular day to day cooking, the recipes which can be prepared with minimum, or very few ingredients, and that too quickly are preferred.
+I presume that many of you would agree with me, that for regular day to day cooking, the recipes which can be prepared with minimum, or very few ingredients, and that too quickly, are the most preferred.

-Too many preparations are meant for grand parties, or weddings, or other ceremonies.
+Too many preparations, are meant for the grand parties, or the weddings, or some other ceremonies and celebrations.

-Desserts are a must in Indian cooking.
-And since you eat it daily, there can not be anything better than a low-calorie dessert.
+Desserts are a must hav, in the Indian cooking.
+And since you eat it daily, there can not be anything better, than a low-calorie dessert.

 Here is one such dessert option, which you would enjoy making, and serving to your loved ones.